 What is the course about?

-Pilates is a form of body conditioning that concentrates on building strength from the core of the body to help improve posture, muscular strength, mobility and breathing.
+Developing your Pilates knowledge and practice in a fun and engaging environment.
+Learning to develop your body awareness, core strength, balance, posture, coordination and breathing techniques.
+These directly translate to improving your ability to deal with everyday life and improve functional movement.
 A variety of exercises are performed, flowing smoothly from one to the other whilst focusing on technique and control.
-Unlike many other body conditioning techniques, Pilates focuses on working with a mild engagement of the core muscles in order to be effective.
+Unlike other body conditioning methods, Pilates focuses on working with a mild engagement of the core muscles in order to be effective.
+Variations are given for exercises to meet the needs of individual learners.

 This is a live online course.
 You will need: